Total Pageviews

 Laugh It Off

 I don't know if you've noticed but from time to time as we slog along in life, moments arise that make a lasting impression.
 'There's one for the record books,' you say to yourself and you realize that the memory of it will come back to you at intervals down through the years.
-Sometimes, when your head is on the pillow and your thoughts are becoming soft and mellow, up pops the memory, banishing the Sandman, causing you to leap up with that familiar feeling that you're going to die in about two minutes.

 One of those remembered moments occurred to me this morning.
 It was just as I was wakened by Beignet, the orange and white Ragamuffin, when he decided to lie on my face and all that fur clogging the respiratory system brought immediately to mind… well, on second thought, let's not dwell on it.
 Too morbid.
-The point is not the memory itself but the effect it had on the limbic system.
+The point is not the memory itself but the effect it has on the limbic system.

 This summer has been one for the record books in its own way.
 The Genome is a sensitive fellow and, what with one thing and another, he's been filled to overflowing with the cortisols that cause depression.
 When I say overflowing, I mean that the stuff has been sloshing up against the tonsils like the incoming tide.
 I just don't have room for any more.
 Full up!

-When the hippocampus retrieved the memory and displayed it on the big screen--I'm not so sure it wasn't in 3D--I leapt out of bed, crossed the room to stand in front of the window in what was for me the work of an instant.
+When the hippocampus retrieved the memory and displayed it on the big screen--I'm not so sure it wasn't in 3D--I leaped out of bed, crossed the room to stand in front of the window in what was for me the work of an instant.
 I was expecting the restorative of summer morning sunshine of course.
 No good.
 It's September 11--a cause for more dark memories but not the ones that were suffocating me at the moment.
-We are mid-month into an early autumn, the season of mists and fruitful mellowness, as Ms. Wonder puts it.
+We are mid-month into autumn, the season of mists and fruitful mellowness, as Ms. Wonder puts it.
 The sunshine wouldn't reach the high hills behind Chadsford Hall for another 30 minutes.

-What one needs in times like these, I don't need to tell you, is a higher power and I looked around for Ms. Wonder but the room, though well-equiped with the usual furnishings--one bed, two dressers, about a dozen cats, was noticeably absent of Wonders--Poopsie or otherwise.
+What one needs in times like these, I don't need to tell you, is a higher power and I looked around for Ms. Wonder but the room, though well-equipped with the usual furnishings--one bed, two dressers, about a dozen cats, was noticeably absent of Wonders--Poopsie or otherwise.

 What now? is what I asked myself.

 Run faster! came the reply and it was delivered in a panicked tone of voice, if I can call it a voice.
-The words were made without benefit of sound waves because it came from the almond-shaped little cluster of brain cells that you may know as the amygdala but I call Princess Amy.
+The words were made without the benefit of sound waves because it came from the almond-shaped little cluster of brain cells that you may know as the amygdala but I call Princess Amy.
 "You've got to get away from those memories!" she said.

 "Peace, Princess," I said, "be still.
 There's nothing to be afraid of.
 I can handle this."